Loading…

 The novel is available in English through fan translation, accessible via Novel Updates.
 The original Chinese text runs 6,000+ chapters on official Chinese platforms.

 The Season 1 donghua is available through Tencent's platforms and has been accessible via international streaming in some regions.
-Licensing for Chinese animation shifts — check current availability.
+Licensing for Chinese animation shifts, so check current availability.

-Worth reading if: you already know you like cultivation series at long length, you've read series like Nano Machine or Return of the Mount Hua Sect and want more of the same power-escalation structure at a much larger scale.
+Start here if you already read cultivation series at long length, you've finished something like Nano Machine or Return of the Mount Hua Sect, and you specifically want the same power-escalation structure at a much larger scale.
+This guide assumes that reader.

-Not worth starting if: this would be your first cultivation series.
-The payoff structure assumes familiarity with cultivation genre conventions.
-Starting here means learning the genre and the story simultaneously, which makes the slow early chapters harder to push through.
-Start with Nano Machine or Return of the Mad Demon (both covered in the Best Cultivation Manhwa ranking) first — shorter, with clearer hooks, and better for establishing whether cultivation manhwa works for you before committing 3,800+ chapters.
+Start somewhere else first if this would be your first cultivation series.
+The early Martial Peak chapters assume you already know the genre's conventions, so starting here means learning the genre and a 3,800-chapter story at the same time.
+Read Nano Machine or Return of the Mad Demon (both in the Best Cultivation Manhwa ranking) first: shorter, with clearer early hooks, and a cleaner way to confirm cultivation manhwa works for you before committing to this length.

 What is the Martial Peak reading order?